-Within the Supervisory Board an Audit & Risk Committee is formed in which Mr. Van der Weide is chairman.
-Mr. Trip and Mr. Johnston are members.
-Maas Lloyd has a Supervisory Board in which two members represent the ultimate shareholders and two fully independent members are represented.
-Byelaws are in place that outline the responsibilities and tasks of the Supervisory Board in detail.
+Maaslloyd has a Supervisory Board in which one member represents the ultimate shareholders and two members are independent.
+Bye-laws are in place that outline the responsibilities and tasks of the Supervisory Board in detail.

-Per December 31, 2021, the Management Board of Maas Lloyd N.V. consists of two members:
+Per December 31, 2022, the Management Board of Maaslloyd consists of two members: